 [Provide each proctor with a complete set of exam instructions as needed, and indicate if you plan to hold a preadministration session for the students.
-Specify whether proctors will need to begin with General Exam Instructions I or II, and explain your procedures for the distribution of answer sheets on the exam day (some students may be using the answer sheet that was completed during the preadministration session, while others will need a fresh one).]
+Specify whether proctors will need to begin with General Exam Instructions I or II, and explain your procedures for the distribution of answer sheets on the exam day (some students may be using the answer sheet that was completed during the preadministration session, while others will need a new one).]
 All exam booklets are to be distributed individually.
 You are to hand one shrinkwrapped exam packet directly to each student in the order that they appear in the bundles or as individual exams.
 Do not ask students to pass exam packets to others.
-Note that an 11-digit alphanumeric test book number is printed in the upper right-hand corner of both the multiple-choice and free-response sections.
-Certain exams feature an additional Section II orange booklet.
-These orange booklets also have serial numbers and must be returned to the AP Program.
+Note that an 11-digit alphanumeric test book number is printed in the upper right-hand corner of both the multiple-choice and free-response booklets.
+Certain exams feature an additional Section I and/or Section II booklet.
+These booklets also have serial numbers and must be returned to the AP Program.